 Another advantage of 3D printing is the ability of any given printer to create just about anything that can fit within its build volume.
 In any other manufacturing process (aside from milling), each new part or change in part design requires a new tool, mold, die, or jig to be manufactured in order for said new part to be created.
 With 3D printing, the design can be fed into a slicer software, any needed supports added, and then printed with little to no change whatsoever in the physical machinery or equipment

-Traditional prototyping methodologies including production runs and injection mold are costly as they require a lot of human labor.
+Traditional prototyping methodologies including production runs and injection molding may be more costly as they require greater material and labor.
 Labor costs are also very high with conventional subtractive manufacturing.
 You need experienced machine operators and technicians to handle the production.
-Also, you have to pay these laborers and use expensive machinery.
 With 3D printing, however, labor can be as little as one person issuing a print command.

 3D printing allows for endless personalization, which makes it much simpler to accommodate personal touches that are requested from customers.
 Your imagination is the only limitation.
 You can make a crown that is precisely engineered to fit in someone’s mouth for example.
 This cuts down on the number of visits that a patient needs to make sure they have a properly fitting crown.

 Traditional manufacturing methods can easily result in poor designs, and therefore poor quality prototypes.3D printing allows the step-by-step assembly of the object, which guarantees enhanced designs and eventually better quality objects.
 3D printers can prodcue horizontal resoltion and vertical resolution.
 Horizontal resolution (or XY resolution) is the smallest movement the printer’s extruder can make within a layer on the X and the Y axis.
 The lower the value, the higher the details the printer produces.